 New Albany Care Center is a nursing home located in Columbus, Ohio which has a population of 783,285 people.
 This nursing home received an A- overall, which is one of our best scores.
-In fact, we ranked this facility in the top quarter of all facilities in the country.
+In fact, we ranked this facility in the top fifth of all facilities in the country.
 This place's strong profile was highlighted by its inspection score, which we will address in the next section.

 New Albany Care Center